randolphcyg/gowireshark/README.md

 > which can parse pcap packet files or listen to devices in real time and get protocol parsing results.

 - Based on libpcap 1.10.1, wireshark 4.0.2
-- Currently only Linux platform is supported
+- Currently only x86-64 platform is supported
 ---
 ## 1. Installation